-Derick Dillard Is Reportedly The Reason The Duggar Family Are No Longer Close With The Bates
+Derick Dillard Is Reportedly The Reason The Duggar Family Is No Longer Close With The Bates Family

 As the first fundamentalist family to achieve fame via their hit shows, 19 Kids & Counting and Counting On, the Duggars aren’t the only large family with 19 children.
-The Bates family, whose hit series Bringing Up Bates on UPtv also has 19 children and rose to notoriety with their hit show.
+The Bates family, whose hit series Bringing Up Bates on UPtv, also has 19 children and rose to notoriety with their hit show.
 Even though there is some friendly competition between the two families, the Duggars and Bates have been familiar with each other for years, and at one point, became close friends.
 However, that appears to no longer be the case, and Jill Duggar’s husband, Derick Dillard, may have created some friction between the Bates and Duggars.

-Five years ago, Dillard became a huge presence in the Duggar’s world, but he was never completely embraced by the Duggar family’s fans.
+Five years ago, Dillard became a huge presence in the Duggars’ world, but he was never completely embraced by the Duggar family’s fans.
 Dillard has been guilty of disruptive actions in the past.
-For instance, back in 2017 he went on a Twitter hate rant that resulted with TLC firing him from Counting On.
+For instance, back in 2017, he went on a Twitter hate rant that resulted in TLC firing him from Counting On.
 Faithful to him as always, his wife Jill took his side and left the show.

 Dillard’s Twitter rant disgusted a bevy of people, and to show their own feelings about what Dillard had done, the Bates family unfollowed him.
 Both the Bates and the Duggar families are known to be conservative in their actions, but the Bates family did not want to be connected to a message that spread hate on social media.
 However, the Bates were not the only famous people close to Dillard to unfollow him after the incident.
 Jill’s sister Jessa and Jessa’s husband Ben Seewald also decided they did not want to be a part of Dillard’s rant, so the couple also unfollowed Dillard on social media.